-David R. Goss, age 71.
-Mr. Goss first became a director in 1971.
-His term will expire in 2012.
-Mr. Goss, a certified public accountant, is our Executive Vice President of Operations and has served in substantially the same capacity for more than 10 years.
-He has served as a member of the executive management team since our inception in 1969.
-Mr. Goss is a graduate of Rutgers University.
-Mr. Goss's accounting and financial experience and extensive knowledge of the industries in which we operate, among other factors, led the Board to conclude that he should serve as a director.
+Charles A. Burtch, age 77.
+Mr. Burtch first became a director in 1999.
+His term will expire in 2013.
+Mr. Burtch was formerly Executive Vice-President and West Division Manager of BankAmerica, where he managed BankAmerica's asset-based lending division for the western third of the United States.
+He retired in 1998 and has since been engaged as a private investor.
+Mr. Burtch is a graduate of Arizona State University.
+Mr. Burtch's financial experience and his experience as executive vice president of a large commercial bank, among other factors, led the Board to conclude that he should serve as a director.